 If you reorient to the lobby desk, at this point it is easier.
 If you are standing facing the hotel front desk, the elevator bank is down the tiled hall to the right of the front desk.
 There are three elevators on your left side down that hall a short way.
 They are fast.

 Our meeting rooms are laid out past the elevator bank.
 Right after the elevators there is a cash machine on your left and restrooms on your right.
 Past those, first you come to a hallway where conference rooms A, B, and C are on your left headed away from the lobby.
 Conference rooms D, E, and F are on your right.
 Past that Hall the hall divides at a Y. There is another set of restrooms down by the other conference rooms near Bailey.
-If you go left, you come to Bailey-Hobson and if you go right you will get to the Naper room.
-We are in Naper 2 and 3 on Friday, October 27, the banquet on October 28, and for general sessions on Sunday, October 29.
-Saturday’s general sessions, October 28, will be held in conference room A. Outside of the Naper room we will have exhibits and we will have our registration.
+If you go left, you come to Bailey-Hobson and if you go right you will get to the Naper Ballroom.
+We are in the Naper Ballroom on Friday, October 13 and all general sessions, the luncheon and the banquet on Saturday, October 14.
+Outside of the Naper Ballroom we will have exhibits and we will have our registration.